 Preview latest demo

 Lately, I’ve been exploring the techno scene, checking out clubs and diving into the Stay Up Forever crew’s sound.
 That’s shaped a lot of what I’ve been making.
-I think it really started with Whirly Wind (Dust Devil Mix) - I'd already been experimenting with different drum sounds, but here eventually circling back to the 808 because it already has that solid beat down.
+I think it really started with Whirly Wind (Dust Devil Mix) - I'd already been experimenting with different drum sounds, but here eventually circling back to the 808 sound.

 I originally planned to build toward the Air Songs EP, with Whirly Wind as part of it, but instead, within all the scrag I'd generated I ended up with two tracks that stood out - Upbeat Freaks and Anuran Magic, neither of which used any Air sounds...
 But at this point I'd started experimenting with text to speech a lot as well.
-So far, I’ve released a couple of versions of each of these two, but I just don’t feel like I’m done with them yet.
+So far, I’ve released a couple of versions of each of these two, and the Beelzebufo Sound System.
+But I just don’t feel like I’m done with them yet.
+Another immersive project has begun.

 That seems about right.